gamusdev/lowlatency-performance-test/brokers/leeme.md

 Using Spring Cloud Streams (SCS), you can change between RabbitMQ and Kafka changing the SCS binders in the pom.xml.
 If you have both binders in your pom.xml, you just need to change the configuration (application.yml).

-This code is a simple performance test with both brokers.
+This code is a simple performance test with both messaging brokers.
+The test consists of sending a fixed number of Integers through the brokers.
+Note that sending just one integer (4 bytes), implies sending alsa the TCP and IP headers, which significantly increases the traffic sent.

 The test is done without any optimization, neither in the brokers nor in the Java Virtual Machines of the Publishers and Subscribers.

 The test is executed with one standalone brokers.

+---

 ## Publishers & Subscribers
 The clients are using Spring Cloud Streams with Flux.